 During almost four trying months of constant shelling, bombing, and ground attacks, the 1st Marine Division defied all the odds and somehow managed to beat the hardened Japanese troops at their own game.
 No campaign in World War II was conducted with as much ferocity.
 No campaign saw such sustained violence on land, at sea, and in the air.
 And no other campaign hung in the balance for so long—to finally be won by the unrelenting courage of a group of American heroes who never gave up the fight.

-George W. Smith is a former sports writer for The Hartford Courant, having retired in 1995 after twenty-five years of service.
-He has written two other books, The Siege at Hue and Carlson’s Raid, which was selected as a Military History Book-of-the-Month Club selection.
-He lives in West Hartford, CT.
+George W. Smith is a former sports writer for The Hartford Courant, having retired in 1995.
+He was also an Army officer whose final assignment was as an information adviser to the 1st ARVN Division at Hue, Vietnam, in 1968.
+He has written several books, including The Siege at Hue and Carlson's Raid, which was a selection of The Military History Book-of-the-Month Club.
+He lives in West Hartford, Connecticut.

 Get our latest book recommendations, author news, and competitions right to your inbox.